 And then there are those that hike the Quilotoa crater rim.
 It’s anywhere between 11 and 14 kilometers long, depending on the source of your information.
 It is a long hike, either way.
 My family of four, 2 adults between 40 and 50 years old, one teen of 18 and another of 15, made the hike in about 7 hours.
 The youngsters probably could have pushed harder and left us way behind but even they think they would have only gained about an hour on the entire route.
 It’s steep in many parts though rock scrambling was never necessary.
-But our legs were either hiking up or hiking down and we rarely had a chance to hike on the flat.
-The longest flat section also happened to be through sand dunes which don’t exactly make for easy hiking.
+Yet our legs were either hiking up or hiking down, rarely finding a chance to hike on the flat.
+Worse, the longest flat section also happened to be through sand dunes which don’t exactly make for easy hiking.

-All in all, this was one of the toughest hikes of the summer but it was also the most dramatic.
-We were hiking on the rim of a crater, after all, with a gorgeous lake to one side of us and the undulating farmlands of Tigua and the surrounding area on the other.
+All in all, this was one of the toughest hikes of the summer.
+Nevertheless, it was also the most dramatic.
+After all, we were hiking on the rim of a crater with a gorgeous blue-green lake to one side and the undulating farmlands of Tigua on the other.
 We hiked through several different kinds of terrain and though we weren’t lucky enough to see other volcanoes on this cloudy day, the vistas were still amazing.

 We do have a couple of advisories.
 First, take plenty of water.
 Even a cold day can mean dry conditions and the sun near the Equator is punishing no matter what the air temperature and even through a layer of clouds.
 Add wind and you will find yourself dehydrated very quickly.
 Carry more water than you think you need.

 Second, wear suitable clothing.
 That means taking a hat to protect you from the sun and wearing plenty of sunscreen.
 We hiked with warm gloves and hats as well as layers of clothing so that we could adjust throughout the day.
 We never saw rain, though it is always a good idea to be prepared for it in these mountains.
-But we did experience temperature extremes and came close to stripping off most of our layers during mid day and hiking up hill but were thankful for the warm layers when hiking out of the sunshine and when the winds picked up.
+Nonetheless, we did experience temperature extremes and came close to stripping off most of our layers during mid-day and while hiking up hill.
+However, we were thankful for the warm layers when hiking out of the sunshine and when the winds picked up.

 Third, take plenty of food.
 There are no places to buy food or drink.
 This is a lonely stretch of Ecuador and though you might see other hikers and the occasional local using the trail to get to and fro, you will not find a place to buy a sandwich.
 You will find a lovely viewpoint built into the mountainside where a new park is supposedly going to open.
 That means in the near future, there might be some added facilities but for the time being, don’t plan on it.